aws-samples/serverless-patterns/lambda-translate-tf/README.md

 ## How it works

-Use the AWS CLI to invoke the Lambda function.
+The pattern uses an AWS Lambda function that integrates with Amazon Translate service to perform real-time text translation.
+When invoked via AWS CLI, the Lambda function takes three parameters (source text, source language, and target language) and uses Amazon Translate to convert the text from one language to another (e.g., English to German in the example provided).

+This is a simple yet powerful serverless solution for real-time text translation without having to manage any servers or infrastructure.

-The example provided  performs Translation from English to German language.
-The following languages are [supported](https://docs.aws.amazon.com/translate/latest/dg/what-is-languages.html).
+"The example demonstrates translation from English to German language.
+For a complete list of supported languages, please refer to the [Amazon Translate documentation](https://docs.aws.amazon.com/translate/latest/dg/what-is-languages.html)."

 ## Testing